polysimtools/pysimm/Examples/08_ethanol_acetone_mixture/README.md

-Example X: Creating a system of a mixture of ethanol and acetone, and run NPT simulation using LAMMPS
+Example 8: Creating a system of a mixture of ethanol and acetone, and run NPT simulation using LAMMPS
 =========================================================================================================

 ### Importing pysimm modules/packages